Nursing

 A nursing staff shortage exists when the number of qualified, available registered nurses (RNs), licensed practical nurses (LPNs), and advanced practice registered nurses (APRNs) falls below what is needed to safely meet patient care demands.
 This is not simply a matter of unfilled job postings.
 It reflects a structural imbalance between supply — the number of nurses entering, remaining in, and returning to the profession — and demand — the growing need driven by an aging population, rising chronic disease burdens, and expanding healthcare utilization.

 StatPearls (NCBI) defines the nursing shortage as a situation in which the healthcare system cannot fill nursing positions with qualified candidates, leading to increased workloads, compromised care quality, and systemic strain across clinical settings.
 The shortage is not distributed evenly: rural communities, long-term care facilities, behavioral health units, and safety-net hospitals bear a disproportionate share of the impact.
-Healthcare management students studying workforce distribution will find this geographic inequality to be one of the most analytically rich dimensions of the crisis.

 How Did the Nursing Shortage Reach This Point?